DelazJ/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_legend.rst

 * Wrap the text of the legend on a given character: each time the character appears, it's replaced with a line break;
-* Allow legend text to be automatically wrapped after a set line length (in millimeters).
+* Allow legend text to be automatically wrapped after a set line length (in millimeters), preventing very wide auto-generated legends.
-  The :guilabel:`Maximum length` can be set as as static or data-defined value.
+  The :guilabel:`Maximum length` can be set as a static or data-defined value, convenient for dynamic layouts which adjust legend size based on for example page orientation or displayed features, or atlases where you may want to tweak the legend appearance on different pages.
-  This can prevent very wide auto-generated legends.

   **Examples**: